jaredhirsch/firefox-notes/README.md

   - Integrates naturally into activity stream
 - Devtools integration as IDE
 - Sync 2.0 for profile-based secure cloud backups?
-- possible MDN integration into IDE search
+- possible MDN integration into IDE
 - Webmaker / Mozilla Learning / Teach the Web could use FF Notes (+ a custom plugin) as a universal toolkit for learning to code